 You’ve found the love of your life and want to spend the rest of your life with them.
 You’re ready to make the leap and ask her to marry you.
 But in order to make your proposal a memorable one, you’ll want to give your special someone an engagement ring to symbolize your promise to marry one day.
 The thing is, engagement rings are incredibly expensive.
 You could realistically spend a couple of months’ worth – or more – of your income on this small piece of jewelry.
-Even though it’s likely the most precious gift you’ll ever buy for someone, the price tag is often too much for many people to be able to cover in one all-cash transaction.
+Even though it’s likely the most precious gift you’ll ever buy for someone, the price tag is often too much to pay upfront.
+Luckily, engagement ring financing can help make your purchase more affordable.

 One way that you can obtain the funds needed to cover the cost of this larger expense is with a personal loan.
 You can apply for a personal loan with a lender for the amount needed to pay for the ring, then make installment payments to the lender – plus interest – until the full loan amount is repaid.
 Depending on the loan amount and your finances, the loan term can be as short or as long as it needs to be.

 - Unsecured debt – Among the advantages of choosing a personal loan is that, most often, the debt is unsecured.
 This enables you to access the funding without collateral.
 This can offer you peace of mind as there is no risk to existing assets.